 - You can pay the fare difference between economy class and first class

-Bottom Line: If you’re a Delta Medallion elite member, one of the biggest benefits for your status is upgrades.
-Purchase a traditional Main Cabin ticket if you wish to take advantage of these upgrades.
+Bottom Line: If you’re a Delta Medallion elite member, one of the biggest benefits of your status is upgrades.
+Don’t purchase a Basic Economy ticket if you wish to take advantage of these upgrades.

 If your flight gets delayed or canceled, you will be rebooked ahead of Basic Economy customers, and receive priority for seats on other flights.

 Earning Miles and Status Credit

 Unlike Basic Economy, you’ll continue to earn SkyMiles as well as Medallion Qualifying Dollars, Segments, and Miles.
 Delta penalizes passengers in this regard for having a Basic Economy fare.